caltechlibrary/analysistools/about.md

 ---
 title: analysistools
-abstract: "This is a set of tools for done text analysis of files on the file system."
+abstract: "An experimental package for Archival text analysis on the file system.
+It provide a phrase check tool and some file type analysis based on file extensions."
 authors:
   - family_name: Doiel
     given_name: R. S.